GroovyCj/conference-ticket-generator-main/README.md

 ### What I learned

-I learn that Front-end development is a touchy project that has some quirky interactions when building a cohesive layout.
-I spent a lot of time looking at the screen yelling with a contorted look wondering why my layout looks wonky.
+I learned that Front-end development is a touchy project that has some quirky interactions when building a cohesive layout.
+I spent a lot of time looking at the screen yelling with a contorted smile wondering why my layout looks wonky.
 However, I was able to get it to work in the end, with the help of some good ole coffee.
 HTML, CSS and Javascript are married together unlike other languages, (converting a Java Class to a Python Class).

 ### Continued development